gsambou/gsambou/readme.md

 # `npx gsambou`

-> Get to know gsambou using command line with Node.js
+> Get to know gsambou using your command line with Node.js

 ## Usage